SurveyMonkey

 2. Click the name of the collector and access the collector options.
 You may need to click Show advanced options.

-3. Click Custom Disqualification.
+3. Click Custom Disqualification,

 You can only select one disqualification option per collector.
 If you have multiple answer choices in the survey that can disqualify a respondent, they'll all see the same disqualification option, no matter what question actually disqualified them.